SMILEY4/strategy-game/documentation/markdown/technical/infrastructure.md

   .\tools create infra
   ```

-  - creates a new stack with default parameters+
+  - creates a new stack with default parameters

 After the creation finished, the outputs of the stack contain the webapp-url, server-ip and other values.
 These can be displayed in the AWS-Console or via the "tools"-script with the following commands